MatzoMT/cs1302-arcade/README.md

       a shell.

-    If you use Emacs, then you can add the following lines to your `~/.emacs` file to highlight characters that exceed the column limit:
+    If you use Emacs, then you can add the following lines to your `~/.emacs` file to highlight entire lines that exceed the column limit:

     ```
     ;; check for lines that exceed some column limit
     (setq-default
      whitespace-line-column 100
-     whitespace-style '(face lines-tail))
+     whitespace-style '(face lines))
     (add-hook 'prog-mode-hook #'whitespace-mode)
     ```

-    If you would rather have Emacs highlight entire lines that exceed the column limit, then use the following instead (not in addition to):
+    If you would like for Emacs to display a special character for newlines and tabs in addition to highlighting lines that exceed the column limit, then use the following instead (not in addition to):

     ```
     ;; check for lines that exceed some column limit
     (setq-default
      whitespace-line-column 100
-     whitespace-style '(face lines))
+     whitespace-style '(face lines newline tab-mark))
     (add-hook 'prog-mode-hook #'whitespace-mode)
     ```